jinyus/dart_beacon/state_beacon/README.md

 ### Beacon.readable:

-Create an immutable `ReadableBeacon` from a value.
+Creates an immutable `ReadableBeacon` from a value.
 This is useful for exposing a beacon's value to consumers without allowing them to modify it.

 ```dart
 final counter = Beacon.readable(10);